-- The test that has been ordered for you is a CAT SCAN, also known as CT (Computerized Axial Tomography).
+- The test that has been ordered for you is a LOW DOSE CAT SCAN, also known as CT (Computerized Axial Tomography).
+Low Dose means there will be less radiation dose on this type of CT Unit.
 CNT has a sophisticated scanner that provides a three-dimensional image of the inner structure of a patient’s body.
 The CT scanner takes x-ray pictures of cross-sections of the body, called “slices.
 Using the latest computer technology, the data can be reconstructed so that the Radiologist can look at body parts from various angles.

 - DO NOT EAT OR DRINK ANYTHING FOR 2 HOURS PRIOR TO YOUR APPOINTMENT TIME.

 - You will be asked to drink a liquid called barium, which is an inert ingredient that highlights the intestines.

 - You should receive a bottle of this liquid to take home with you at the time that you schedule your appointment.
 YOU WILL NEED TO DRINK THE BARIUM 2-HOURS PRIOR TO YOUR EXAM TIME.
 If for some reason, you are not given the barium, you will need to come to the Radiology Department 2 hours prior to the appointment time.